 Every week you get a new video where Ian shows you his mastering process for a different song using a different DAW each week.
 You are also left with homework for that week which you can discuss in his live Q&A sessions with him.

-Happy mastering, and as always, please feel free to send me your work and I will review it for free.
+Happy mastering, and as always, please feel free to send us your work and we will review it for free.
 Now you should be set!